An introduction to semistability in geometric group theory: Hierarchies and relative hyperbolicity

-Furthermore $(H,\mathbb{Q})$ does not admit a nontrivial splitting over a parabolic subgroup relative to $\mathbb{Q}$.
-Since each $Q$ is one-ended, it follows from \cite[Prop.~5.2]{Bowditch01} that $H$ does not have any splitting over a parabolic subgroup.
-Therefore the hierarchy terminates with atomic relatively hyperbolic groups.
-By \cite{MihalikSwenson}, these are semistable.
-Thus Corollary~\ref{cor:SemistableHierarchy} completes the proof. \end{proof}
+Since $(H,\mathbb{Q})$ has no elementary splitting relative to $\mathbb{Q}$, we see that $(H,\mathbb{Q})$ has no nontrivial splitting over a parabolic subgroup relative to $\mathbb{Q}$.
+Since each $Q$ is one ended, it follows from Proposition~\ref{prop:BowditchNoSplitting} that $H$ does not have any splitting over a parabolic subgroup.
+Therefore the hierarchy terminates with atomic relatively hyperbolic groups, establishing the claim. \end{proof}